Christian views on slavery: Christian abolitionism

 Despite such determined opposition, many Methodist, Baptist, and Presbyterian members freed their slaves and sponsored Black congregations, in which many Black ministers encouraged slaves to believe that freedom could be gained during their lifetime.
 After a great revival occurred in 1801 at Cane Ridge, Kentucky, American Methodists made anti-slavery sentiments a condition of church membership.
 Abolitionist writings, such as "A Condensed Anti-Slavery Bible Argument" (1845) by George Bourne, and "God Against Slavery" (1857) by George B. Cheever, used the Bible, logic and reason extensively in contending against the institution of slavery, and in particular the chattel form of it as seen in the South.

 Other Protestant missionaries of the Great Awakening initially opposed slavery in the South, but by the early decades of the 19th century, many Baptist and Methodist preachers in the South had come to an accommodation with it in order to evangelize the farmers and workers.
 Disagreements between the newer way of thinking and the old often created schisms within denominations at the time.
 Differences in views toward slavery resulted in the Baptist and Methodist churches dividing into regional associations by the beginning of the Civil War.

 Roman Catholic statements also became increasingly vehement against slavery during this era.
-In 1741 Pope Benedict XIV condemned of slavery generally.
+In 1741 Pope Benedict XIV condemned the enslavement of indigenous people, unsuccessfully attempting to excommunicate Catholics who enslaved native Brazilians.
+However, he did not address the enslavement of Black Africans.
 In 1815 Pope Pius VII demanded of the Congress of Vienna the suppression of the slave trade.
 In 1839 Pope Gregory XVI condemned the slave trade in In supremo apostolatus.